 - Better than takeout: It's less expensive and faster than ordering takeout!

-- Customizable: One of the fantastic things about tostadas is how customizable they are.
+- One of the fantastic things about tostadas is how customizable they are.
 Depending on your mood and, most importantly, what's in the fridge, you can tweak your toppings.
 Want it extra spicy?
 Add some jalapeños or Mango Habanero Salsa.
 In the mood for something creamy?
-Drizzle on some Easy Chipotle Aioli Sauce or Vegan Jalapeno Sauce.
+Drizzle on some Easy Chipotle Aioli Sauce, Easy Vegan Avocado Crema, or Vegan Jalapeno Sauce.

 Ingredients Notes